North Korea launches two missiles after US, South Korean airpower drills

-CAMP HUMPHREYS, South Korea — North Korea fired a short-range ballistic missile Wednesday into the East Sea, also known as the Sea of Japan, according to a message from South Korea’s military to news reporters.
+CAMP HUMPHREYS, South Korea — North Korea fired a pair of short-range ballistic missiles Friday afternoon into the East Sea, or Sea of Japan, according to a message from South Korea’s military to news reporters.